What we Deliver

 - Supervision: We can provide supervision for individuals and groups – bringing together individuals, families and communities to talk about a traumatic past, understand states of mind and heal.
 We can provide reflection groups for Aboriginal and non- Aboriginal professionals working in cross-cultural contexts and reflection groups for leaders.

-- Training and Consultation: We can provide training and consultation on trauma, violence and forensic issues of sex and violent offending.
-We also offer Group Program for the Prevention and Treatment of Violence, called ‘Breakthrough Violence’.
+- Training and Consultation: We can also provide training and consultation on trauma, holding & healing and on forensic issues of sex and violent offending.

 Click here to view online resources including our free E-Books.
 Also available are reports on youth suicide, racism and customary law; Facilitator Notes on trauma and violence; and more…